FAQs: How Online Courses Work

 Question: What technical skills do online students need?

 [Answer] Online learning platforms are typically designed to be as user-friendly as possible: intuitive controls, clear instructions, and tutorials guide students through new tasks.
 However, students still need basic computer skills to access and navigate these programs.
 These skills include: using a keyboard and a mouse; running computer programs; using the Internet; sending and receiving email; using word processing programs; and using forums and other collaborative tools.
 Most online programs publish such requirements on their websites.
 If not, an admissions adviser can help.

 Students who do not meet a program’s basic technical skills requirements are not without recourse.
 Online colleges frequently offer classes and simulations that help students establish computer literacy before beginning their studies.
-The Connecticut Distance Learning Consortium offers a free online skills course that is open to anyone—not just students in Connecticut.
-Microsoft’s online digital literacy curriculum is yet another free resource.
+Microsoft’s online digital literacy curriculum is one free resource.